-The Difference Moving Giants Has Made So Far
+The Difference Moving Giants Can Make

 Baby Elephants Are a Symbol of Hope

-As Trevor Landrey, Peace Parks Foundation’s operations manager at Zinave shares: “It is incredibly exciting seeing the first elephant calves in Zinave for a long time.
+As Trevor Landrey, Peace Parks Foundation’s operations manager at Zinave, shares: “It is incredibly exciting seeing the first elephant calves in Zinave for a long time.
 It shows that the elephants are happy and healthy.
 They have clearly adopted Zinave as their new home, and it is satisfying to know they will be around in the park for our children and grandchildren to see.”

 Kester Vickery agrees: “It is proof to us that the translocation was conducted successfully with minimal stress to the elephants themselves.
 It is safe to say that the elephants have settled into their new environment.
 They seem relaxed in the park and are breeding well.”